 In accordance with ASC 740-10, Income Taxes, we evaluate our deferred tax assets by tax jurisdiction, including the benefit from NOLs by tax jurisdiction, to determine if a valuation allowance is required.
 Companies must assess, using significant judgments, whether a valuation allowance should be established based on the consideration of all available evidence using a "more likely than not" standard with significant weight being given to evidence that can be objectively verified.
 This assessment considers, among other matters, the nature, frequency and severity of current and cumulative losses, forecasts of future profitability, the length of statutory carryforward periods, experience with operating losses and experience of utilizing tax credit carryforwards and tax planning alternatives.
-Based upon a review of all available evidence, we recorded a full non-cash valuation allowance against our deferred tax assets during 2008 due to economic conditions and the weight of negative evidence at the time.
-We no longer maintain a full non-cash valuation allowance against our net deferred tax assets in most jurisdictions at December 31, 2012 as we have determined that the weight of the positive evidence exceeds that of the negative evidence and it is more likely than not that we will be able to utilize all of our deferred tax assets and NOL carryovers in most of our tax jurisdictions, including federal, Florida, and most other states.
+Based upon a review of all available evidence, we recorded a full non-cash valuation allowance against our deferred tax assets due to economic conditions and the weight of negative evidence at the time.
+During 2012 and 2013, we reversed all of the valuation allowance against our net deferred tax assets as we had determined that the weight of the positive evidence exceeds that of the negative evidence and it is more likely than not that we will be able to utilize all of our deferred tax assets and NOL carryovers.

-At December 31, 2012 and 2011, we had a valuation allowance of \$8.7 million (all state related) and \$94.1 million (\$70.2 million federal and \$23.9 million state), respectively, against deferred tax assets which include the tax benefit from NOL carryovers.
+At December 31, 2013 and 2012, we had a valuation allowance of \$0 and \$8.7 million (all state related), respectively, against deferred tax assets which include the tax benefit from NOL carryovers.
 Our future deferred tax asset realization depends on sufficient taxable income in the carryforward periods under existing tax laws.
 Federal net operating loss carryforwards may be used to offset future taxable income for 20 years and expire in 2030.
-State net operating loss carryforwards may be used to offset future taxable income for 5 to 20 years, depending on the state, and begin to expire in 2012.
-On an ongoing basis, we will continue to review all available evidence to determine if and when we expect to realize our state NOL carryovers that are subject to the remaining valuation allowance.
+State net operating loss carryforwards may be used to offset future taxable income for a period of time ranging from 5 to 20 years, depending on the state, some of which expired in 2012 and 2013.